 For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment or coinsurance will apply for the care received for the existing medical condition.
-There is no coinsurance, copayment, or deductible for beneficiaries eligible for Medicare-covered preventive HIV screening.
+However, if you are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment or coinsurance will apply for the care received for the existing medical A referral may be required.

+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-Bone mass measurement\
+Bone mass measurement